-The market square is located in central Helsinki and is one of the best-known outdoor markets in Northern Europe.
-Travelers visiting the old town usually make their first stop here.
+The Market Square is located in central Helsinki and is one of the best-known outdoor markets in Northern Europe.
+Travellers visiting the old town usually make their first stop here.
 It borders the vast Baltic Sea and occupies a 19th-century building.

-This port area flourishes in commerce and has become a famous landmark of Helsinki.
+This port area flourishes in commerce and has become a famous landmark in Helsinki.

 You can instantly catch sight of Finnish stalls lined up with various things like fresh produce, souvenirs, and flowers.
-The marketplace is food-centric where you can enjoy a traditional hot coffee, fried fish, meat pies, and other treats while overlooking the sea.
+The marketplace is food-centric, where you can enjoy traditional hot coffee, fried fish, meat pies, and other treats while overlooking the sea.

-There are often boats lined up that sell fresh seafood directly from the back of their boat itself.
+There are often boats lined up that sell fresh seafood directly from the boat itself.
 There is a year-round market hall that accommodates more vendors.

 2. Helsinki Cathedral

-Helsinki Cathedral dates back to the 19th century and is considered to be an impressive building since its construction.
-The striking cathedral features neoclassical style architecture and grand Corinthian pillars.
+Helsinki Cathedral dates back to the 19th century and has been considered an impressive building since its construction.
+The striking cathedral features neoclassical-style architecture and grand Corinthian pillars.

-It is located at the northern end of Senate square and can be spotted easily due to its white-washed building and five green domes.
-The interior is spacious with high ceilings and decorated in elegant golden-white color.
+The white-washed building with five green domes easily stands out at the northern end of Senate Square.
+The interior is spacious with high ceilings and decorated in an elegant golden-white colour.

-There are notable pieces inside the cathedral including an altar and pulpit, three statues of prominent protestors, and few artworks.
-Do keep an eye on the twelve apostles seen on top of the Cathedral’s rooftop.
+There are notable pieces inside the cathedral, including an altar and pulpit, three statues of prominent protestors, and a few artworks.
+Keep an eye on the twelve apostles seen on top of the cathedral’s rooftop.

 3. Sibelius monument and park

 Sibelius Park is a small city park that overlooks the sea.
-It is constructed in honor of Finnish composer Jean Sibelius and is one of Helsinki’s major attractions.
+It was constructed in honour of Finnish composer Jean Sibelius and is one of Helsinki’s major attractions.

-This memorial park has a monument that was designed by Eila Hiltunen and had garnered much controversy due to its abstract nature.
-The original Sibelius monument is constructed using a collection of 600 steel pipes.
+Eila Hiltunen designed a monument in this memorial park that has garnered much controversy due to its abstract nature.
+They constructed the original Sibelius monument using a collection of 600 steel pipes.
 It creates music when the breeze flows through the pipes.

-After much complaints and debate, the traditional statue of Sibelius was added to keep up the original concept of the park.
+After much complaint and debate, the traditional statue of Sibelius was added to keep up the original concept of the park.

-Ateneum or the Finnish National Museum of Art is located on the south side of the station square.
-The museum takes its name from the neoclassical building it occupies since the year 1887.
-The renowned Finnish academy of art is also part of the same building.
+Ateneum or the Finnish National Museum of Art, is located on the south side of the station square.
+The museum takes its name from the neoclassical building it has occupied since 1887.
+The renowned Finnish Academy of Art is also part of the same building.

-The Ateneum is home to Finnish art where you can find more than 20,000 national treasures.
-The collection dates back from the 19th century to the modern.
-Beloved masterpieces featuring the visual arts of various famed Finnish artists can be seen inside the museum.
-You can also find an art collection of international artists from around the world.
+The Ateneum is home to Finnish art, where you can find more than 20,000 national treasures.
+The collection dates back from the 19th century to the present.
+You can see beloved masterpieces featuring the visual arts of various famed Finnish artists inside the museum, and also find an art collection by international artists from around the world.

 5. Senate Square

 Since the 17th century, the Senate Square has been Helsinki’s main square.
-The surrounding of Senate Square forms a unique example of neoclassical architecture.
-It makes up the oldest part of central Helsinki and symbolizes its culture.
+The surrounding area of Senate Square forms a unique example of neoclassical architecture.
+It makes up the oldest part of central Helsinki and symbolises its culture.

-The buildings located on the four sides of the senate square represent the four powers of the state: senate, church, university, and commerce.
+The buildings located on the four sides of the Senate Square represent the four powers of the state: the Senate, Church, University, and Commerce.

 A statue of Tsar Alexander II stands in the middle of the square.
 You can find the main building of the University of Helsinki and the government palace here.
 The extensive area of the square allows for many outdoor concerts and other means of entertainment.